andriabechvaia1-coder/Final_I2AI/answer.md

 * Copy and paste the following detailed instruction into the prompt bar next to your uploaded image:
     > *"Keep this uploaded image completely identical—do not alter the shepherd, his herding dog, the mountains, the sea, or the grazing cattle.
 Using your local editing capabilities, seamlessly add a single, realistic wild dog (such as a rufous dhole or wild hunting dog) slinking or sitting in the mid-left grassy area near the edge of the herd.
 Ensure its shadow, scale, and lighting perfectly match the golden hour environment of the original photograph."*

-> **Screenshot Guidance 5:** Capture a screenshot showing the detailed text instruction typed out right next to the attached image thumbnail.

 ![prompt](/Final Exam/screenshots/prompt.png)